Anoxic and Hypoxic Brain Injury

 - Anoxic anoxia: Anoxic anoxia is caused by the lack of oxygen in the air, resulting in suffocation.

-Symptoms of Anoxic and Hypoxic Brain Injuries
+Anoxic and Hypoxic Brain Injury Symptoms

 Anoxic and hypoxic brain injuries often cause an initial loss of consciousness, which can be short-term or long-term depending on severity and length of oxygen deprivation.
 Initial loss of consciousness may result in a comatose state.
-Other symptoms of an occurring anoxic or hypoxic brain injury occurring may include slurring and difficulties with speech, confusion and disorientation or facial drooping.
+Other symptoms of an anoxic or hypoxic brain injury occurring may include slurring and difficulties with speech, confusion and disorientation or facial drooping.

 Upon regaining consciousness, the effects and symptoms are often similar to that of a traumatic brain injury, depending on severity of the injury.
-More severe anoxic or hypoxic brain injuries may leave the patient in a vegetative state.
+More severe anoxic or hypoxic brain damage may leave the patient in a vegetative state.
 The effects of an anoxic brain injury may include:

 Prognosis of Anoxic or Hypoxic Brain Injuries

 Projecting the recovery and care for anoxic or hypoxic brain injuries is difficult because each case is unique.
 A full recovery from severe anoxic or hypoxic brain injury is rare, but many patients with mild anoxic or hypoxic brain injuries are capable of making a full or partial recovery.
 Furthermore, symptoms and effects of the injury are dependent on the area(s) of the brain that was affected by the lack of oxygen.
+The overall life expectancy for patients with anoxic or hypoxic brain injuries can vary based on the severity of the brain damage from lack of oxygen and is something that should be discussed with a patient’s physician.